fahedm/GoLang/README.md

 - float32- stores floating point numbers, with decimals, such as 19.99 or -19.99
 - string - stores text, such as "Hello World".
 String values are surrounded by double quotes
 - bool- stores values with two states: true or false.
 Default value is False

+### contants

+- The const keyword declares the variable as "constant", which means that it is unchangeable and read-only.